Country Guide: Croatia

-- Persons with a Temporary Stay Permit or who have a permanent residence in Croatia may import used vehicles for a period of one year from the date following its import.
+- An owner of the goods with a temporary stay permit or who have a permanent residence in Croatia may import used vehicles for a period of one year from the date following its import.

 - New cars can be registered to persons having a Croatian residence permit.